trevortombe/TradeMap/README.md

 # TradeMap
-Displays two-way trade between Canada and the United States, for each province and lower-48 state, as a relative to each region's GDP.
+Displays two-way trade between Canada and the United States, for each province and lower-48 states, relative to each region's GDP.

 All necsesary files are in the directory.